jim/diligence/README.markdown

 ## Running the server

-    node server.js
+    node diligence.js

-Then point your browsers to localhost:5678.
+Then point a browser to localhost:5678.
+I've only used Firefox.

 ## What is going on here